two Taskers lifting a heavy sofa

 Here’s a table that outlines the estimated costs for different move types:

-Local Move
+Move Type

-Long-distance Move
+Long-distance move

 Number of movers needed

 Moving into a bigger house or apartment means hiring more movers.
-You’ll need the extra manpower for a fast and efficient move because most furniture removal companies charge by the hour.
+You’ll need extra manpower for a fast, efficient move because most furniture removal companies charge by the hour.
 For example, a small move that requires a ‘Man and Van’ service with one or two movers and a van costs £40 to £60 per hour, whereas a larger LWB transit van with four or more movers can range from £50 to £130 per hour.

-Pro tip: Don’t hesitate to consult a removalist company if you’re unsure how many movers you should hire.
+Pro tip: Don’t hesitate to consult a moving company if you’re unsure how many movers you should hire.
 They often recommend a specific number of movers based on the property type and the number of items you have.

 Type and volume of furniture